-I loved the one-use soap idea from back in December and it was a big hit with my friends and family.
+I loved the one-use soap idea from back in December.
+It was a big hit with my friends and family.
 They loved the little snowflakes and they were nice little gifts to give.
 And very easy to make.
 So, I decided to recreate them for Valentines Day, this time in the shape of conversation hearts.

 For this project I used:

 I started by cutting out a heart template from a small piece of white felt (you could use cardboard for the template if you like).
 I used that to cut out all the little felt hearts.